 Once the filament has been re-wrapped, the whole spool should be heated in an oven for several hours at about 10°C below the glass transition temperature of the filament.
 This will release the stresses in the plastic and make it assume the shape of the new spool.
 If you don't do this, then the filament could unwrap wildly if you ever let go if it.
 Moreover, consider the fact that you have wrapped filament from the largest radius from the old spool, onto the smallest radius of the new spool.
 That bit of filament will want to return to its large radius shape, therefore the spool is likely to start spinning spontaneously and unwind as you are nearing its end.
 As an added bonus, heating the filament for a few hours will help to remove that bit of humidity you might have added to it during the whole rewrap procedure.

 I think the morale of this story is pretty clear.
 If you try to save money on filament, you'll pay for it anyway in another way, either in the form of your time, money, or just your sanity.
 And you might have to re-purpose your shoes.

-It does pay off to spend that little extra on filament, unless you print in such large volumes that the investment of building an automated re-spooling machine will be returned by the savings on cheap spools.
+It does pay off to spend that little extra on quality filament, unless you print in such large volumes that the investment of building an automated re-spooling machine will be returned by the savings on cheap spools.
 For the average hobbyist like me, simply buying a better spool is the more profitable investment.
-My favourite is rigid.ink, which has never produced a tangle or a clogged nozzle so far, and the filament is of high quality.
-I'm sure there are other brands out there that offer the same quality, but if you live in or near the UK, be sure to check them out.
+One of my favourites is rigid.ink, which has never produced a tangle or a clogged nozzle so far, and the filament is of high quality.
+I'm sure there are other brands out there that offer the same quality but if you live in or near the UK, be sure to check them out.
 And no, they did not pay me for this article (unfortunately).